 Doing My Thing

-I was on edge.
-Probably more than I should be because I just simply didn’t feel well.
-To take my mind off of my face, I decided to serve another family.
+I was on edge, probably more than I should be, because I didn’t feel well.
+To take my mind off my face, I decided to serve another family.
 One thing I love to do is cook.
-I love to cook for others and be the hands and feet of Jesus during times where someone may not feel like cooking.
+I love to cook for others and be the hands and feet of Jesus when someone may not feel like cooking.

 A young couple at church just welcomed their fourth blessing.
-Now, I didn’t know this family, but they are new to the church and community.
+I didn’t know this family, but they were new to the church and community.
 I wanted to serve them, so I did.
-There was a plan and I executed it.
+There was a plan, and I executed it.
 However, I did have Big Daddy drive me because I wanted the company and someone to carry the food.

 It was a blessed moment to see this sweet family.

 This family lived close to where Big Daddy and I lived for 12 years.
 We drove back roads and then decided to go and drive by our old house.
 We reveled at the changes in the area, yet the sameness that we remember.
 Many of our “neighbors” have moved on, but the core people were still there.

 In getting back to our house, we had to travel a road I did not enjoy traveling.
 On the one hand, I had a friend that lived close by, but she had recently moved.
 On the other hand, I had lost a friend on that road due to the choice of suicide.

 As we drew closer to these two homes, which are incredibly close together, I began having flashes.
 Flashlights, images, words, thoughts, and feelings all encompassed my brain and body.
 I could feel myself getting warm, knowing I was fixing to jump into the great abyss.

 Going Down the Hole

 For the next day and several days after that, I could not function.
 I did not get out of bed much.
 My husband found me sitting on my closet floor, having a breakdown.
 I could not get some things out of my mind.
 Then, the “What If” syndrome started.
 I know I scare him when I get like that, but I cannot stop the flood.